ENSEMBLE AT A GLANCE…

 Help improve the quality of life for persons infected and affected by HIV/AIDS and help reduce the spread of HIV and other STIs, through education and prevention programs.

-NEEDLE DISTRIBUTION SERVICE
+THE NEEDLE DISTRIBUTION SERVICE

 The Needle Distribution operates under the principles of harm reduction; a nonjudgmental approach that recognizes drug use exists and so attempts to minimize the harms and risks associated with injection drug use.
 It does this by providing clean injection equipment, factual information and referrals to other services all while ensuring that service users are recognized and respected as people first.
 Service users are also encouraged to return their used needles, thus ensuring a proper disposal and reducing the chances of needle related accidents.
 A 24/7 disposal bin donated by Downtown Moncton Centre-ville Inc. is available outside the building.